Venkat2811/product-http-load-balancer/README.md

 # product-http-load-balancer
 This is a Google Summer of Code (GSoC 2016) Project.
+It is under development.

  `Abstract:` http://summerofcode.withgoogle.com/projects/#6175096838291456